Point processes with event time uncertainty: Algorithm

 \subsection{On-network case}

 The methodology in Section \ref{subsec:algo-time-only} can be extended to the on-network model, implementing the VI and GD inference as has been introduced in Section \ref{subsec:kernel-recovery-network}.
-The setup of batch-based stochastic optimization, the constraint enforcement and regularization of the kernel matrices are similar, and a main difference lies in the learning of baseline vector $\boldsymbol \mu$ which again we utilize the first-order condition.
-The algorithm is summarized in Algorithm \ref{apdx:algorithm:train-graph} in the Appendix, and we give technical details of the extensions below.
+The setup of batch-based stochastic optimization, the constraint enforcement, and the regularization of the kernel matrices are similar, and a main difference lies in the learning of baseline vector $\boldsymbol \mu$, which we again utilize the first-order condition.
+This is summarized in Algorithm \ref{apdx:algorithm:train-graph} in the Appendix, and we give technical details of the extensions below.

 Similar to \eqref{eq:eqn-elim-mu-timeonly}, we propose to solve for $\boldsymbol \mu$ given kernel $\theta_K$ by requiring the derivative of the log-likelihood with respect to each $\mu(u)$ to vanish.
 That is, with $\theta = [\boldsymbol \mu, \theta_K]$ and again averaged on a batch of trajectories $Y_B$,